-Each morning, flocks of birds exit the cave by flying in concentric circles, gaining height until they reach the entrance.
-In the evenings a large flock of swifts circles the mouth of the cave and about once each minute, a group of perhaps fifty breaks off and heads straight down towards the opening.
+Every morning, flocks of birds leave the cave, flying in concentric circles.

+Birds fly gaining altitude until they reach the entrance.
+In the evenings, a large flock of swifts circles the entrance to the cave, and about once a minute a group of birds breaks away and heads straight for the exit.

 Temperatures in the cave are low.
-Vegetation grows thickly at the mouth, The cave floor is covered with a thick layer of debris and guano.
+Vegetation grows thickly at the mouth.
+The cave floor is covered with a thick layer of debris and guano.

 From the floor at the bottom of the shaft, there is a series of narrow pits known as The Crevice, totaling about 140 m, which brings the total depth of the cave to 515 m.